wg12385/MLNMR_smash_18/README.md

 Ultimately the goal of the project is to predict experimental scalar coupling constants and chemical shift for small molecules to a comparative accuracy to modern DFT methods. . . .

 ## The Representations
 The data used for the training of the machine learning algorithms is derived from DFT calculated NMR parameters and DFT optimised xyz coordinates.
+The input data to the Kernel Ridge Regression algorithm needs to satisfy two main criteria for efficient and successful training.

+ - List item

 Several different representations have been tested so far in the project.
 The